-The carrying values of cash, amounts and advances receivable (excluding GST receivable), accounts payable and accrued liabilities, secured loans and amounts due to related parties approximate their fair values due to the short terms to maturity of these financial instruments.
+The carrying values of cash, amounts and advances receivable (excluding GST receivable), accounts payable and accrued liabilities, and secured loans, approximate their fair values due to the short terms to maturity of these financial instruments.
+The carrying values of amounts due to related parties, excluding convertible notes due to related parties described below, approximate their fair value, as they are non-interest-bearing and due on demand.

 The convertible notes matured in June 2014, and continued to accrue interest at 12% per annum compounded monthly (note 9).
 The carrying values of the notes that matured in June 2014 were determined, in accordance with Level 2 of the fair value hierarchy, by discounting the face value of the notes over the six month to two year terms of the notes by a discount rate of 60%, and accreting the discount over the respective term to the anticipated conversion date of the notes.
+As the convertible notes matured in June 2014, they are held at face value plus accrued interest at both June 30, 2015 and December 31, 2014, which approximates fair value as they are due on demand.

-During the year ended March 31, 2015, uncertainty around the collection schedule for the Agusan loan resulted from Metallum putting the project on care and maintenance status.
+During the year ended June 30, 2015, uncertainty around the collection schedule for the Agusan loan resulted from Metallum Limited ("Metallum") putting the project on care and maintenance status.
 As a result, the carrying value of the loan to Agusan was impaired, in accordance with Level 3 of the fair value hierarchy.